MP4 to WAV Conversion Explained

 Which format should you choose?

-Choose .WAV if you need to edit the audio in a DAW, apply heavy audio effects, or submit the file for professional sound mixing.
+Choose .WAV when you need to edit the audio track in a DAW, apply heavy audio processing, or archive the audio without further compression.

 Conclusion